sourcegraph/sourcegraph-public-snapshot/doc/admin/scim.md

 ## How to use

-To use SCIM, you must have an existing identity provider (IdP) configured with your Sourcegraph instance.
+To use SCIM, you must have an existing IdP configured with your Sourcegraph instance.
 To configure it, add the following line to your [site configuration](config/site_config.md):

 ```